 Bilateral equal profile tolerance

-When the profile tolerance zone is equally distributed on the both sides, then it is called bilateral equal profile tolerance.
+When the profile tolerance zone is equally distributed on both sides, then it is called bilateral equal profile tolerance.

 Bilateral unequal profile tolerance